RedisLabs/redislabs-docs/content/rs/getting-started/_index.md

 ---
 This guide helps you install Redis Enterprise Software on a Linux host to test its capabilities.

-When finished, you'll have a simple cluser with a single node:
+When finished, you'll have a simple cluster with a single node:

 - Step 1: Install Redis Enterprise Software
 - Step 2: Set up a Redis Enterprise Software cluster